How AI Hiring Automation Works

 The Screening Quality Problem

 Traditional resume screening has a fundamental accuracy problem.
-Studies show that human reviewers agree on candidate quality only 60% of the time when evaluating the same resume independently.
+Studies show that human reviewers agree on candidate quality only 60 percent of the time when evaluating the same resume independently.
 That means nearly half of screening decisions are inconsistent.
+The same resume, reviewed by the same recruiter, produces different decisions depending on whether it is resume number 8 or resume number 180 that day.

 Building Your Hiring Model

 Step 1: Define success metrics.
 What makes a great hire at your company?
 First-year retention?
 Performance review scores?
 Promotion velocity?
 Time-to-productivity?
-The model needs concrete outcomes to learn from, not vague notions of "culture fit."
+The model needs concrete outcomes to learn from, not vague notions of culture fit.
+A good starting point is a weighted composite of 12-month retention, first performance review rating, and manager satisfaction score at month 6.

 Integration With Your Existing Tools

 AI hiring automation connects to your applicant tracking system.
-Greenhouse, Lever, Workday, BambooHR, or a custom ATS all integrate.
+Greenhouse, Lever, Workday, BambooHR, Ashby, or a custom ATS all integrate through standard APIs or Zapier-style middleware.
 Job boards and career pages feed applications directly into the AI screening pipeline.
+The integration depth varies.
+A lightweight build reads from the ATS and writes back scores and notes.
+A deeper build replaces the native ATS screening workflow entirely with a custom stage logic.

-Through our workflow automation services, the hiring system connects with your HRIS, background check providers, offer letter tools, and onboarding platforms.
+The hiring system connects with your HRIS, background check providers, offer letter tools, and onboarding platforms.
 When a candidate accepts, their data flows seamlessly into your employee systems without manual re-entry.
+This matters because the average new hire has their name and email retyped into 6 different systems during onboarding, each one a chance to introduce a typo that breaks payroll or benefits enrollment.

 Ethical Considerations in AI Hiring